 - Discounts on full priced items at WDM Gift Shops & WDM Saskatoon Boomtown Café

-The Saskatchewan Blacksmith Association is a group of learned blacksmiths who offer demonstrations on Sunday afternoons year round.
+Learned blacksmiths offer demonstrations on Sunday afternoons year round.
 Summer finds them in the outdoor shop while winter brings them indoors to the Boomtown Shop.
 This group not only explains the elements of the craft but also creates and sells their wares to interested visitors.